nihilisticJoy/nihilisticJoy/README.md

 - 👋 Hi, I’m @nihilisticJoy
-- 👀 I’m a student for my master`s degree in the university of Helsinki
+- 👀 I’m a student for my master's degree in the university of Helsinki
 - 🌱 I’m currently learning machine learning

 <!---